-Becky has been a professor of animation at SCAD , first for 7 years in Savannah and now in her 7th year on the Atlanta campus.
+Becky has been a professor of animation at SCAD , first for 7 years in Savannah and now in her 8th year on the Atlanta campus.
 She owned her own production company in New York City for 14 years, specializing in clay, stop motion, and mixed-media animation, often combining it with live action for clients such as Nickelodeon, National Geographic, AT&T, Showtime, and Kool-Aid and can be seen on camera in two episodes of the PBS series “Reading Rainbow”.
 She is also a mixed-media sculptor and collaborates with her husband, Jimmy, recently forming Piktoglyph LLC for a variety of art, film, and writing projects.
-Becky grew up in northern Ohio, hearing that family ancestors had owned a tavern on Lake Erie rumored to be a stop on the Underground Railway.
+Becky grew up in northern Ohio, hearing that family ancestors had owned a tavern on Lake Erie that was a stop on the Underground Railway.

 Scenes from GREEN BOOK CHRONICLES Interview Sessions

 (Production Note: Many of the interviews are shot on green screen in a studio so that other backgrounds, such as photographs, maps, etc. can be added into the final composite, similar to techniques used for combining TV studio weather reporters with background maps and graphics)